julianlam/feps/fep/fe34/fep-fe34.md

 If none of these conditions are met, the object MUST be discarded.

-If signature verification is performed, the key ID SHOULD match the object ID.

 >[!NOTE]
 >In some cases, consumers can process unauthenticated objects if the risk is deemed acceptable.